Assistant Professor of Law

 - B.A., University of Virginia (2003)

-Eisha Jain joined the law faculty in 2016.
-Her interests include Evidence, Immigration Law, and Criminal Law.
-Her research focuses on the blurring boundaries between civil and criminal law.
-She has recently written about immigration enforcement, arrests, misdemeanors, and collateral consequences.
-Her publications appear in the Stanford Law Review, the University of Pennsylvania Law Review, the Duke Law Journal, and the Georgetown Law Journal, among others.
+Eisha Jain's interests include Evidence, Immigration Law, and Criminal Law.
+Her research focuses on immigration enforcement and the blurring boundaries between civil and criminal law.
+She has recently written about interior immigration enforcement, arrests, misdemeanors, and collateral consequences.
+Her publications appear or are forthcoming in the Stanford Law Review, the University of Pennsylvania Law Review, the Duke Law Journal, and the Georgetown Law Journal, among others.
 Her article, Prosecuting Collateral Consequences, was selected as a "Must Read" by the National Association for Criminal Defense Lawyers.

 Curriculum Vitae ()